Master Docker logging with Loki and Grafana

 Again, change the loki-url field to the correct URL for you.

-loki-batch-size is optional, but I like to set it to 400 to avoid sending too many requests to Loki.
+loki-batch-size is optional, but I like to set it to 400, meaning it will send 400 logs at a time to Loki.
+Not too many, not too few.

 sudo systemctl restart docker